bmaher74/quant_at/data/README.md

 db.futures.find({"_id.sym": "CL", "_id.market": "CME"}).sort({ "_id.month": 1 })
 ```

-To see all earnings announcements for a particular date, use
+To see all earnings announcements for a particular date,

 ```
 db.earnings.find( {"_id": 20110126 } )
 ```

-which gives all announcements as a list of tuples for January 26, 2011.
+which gives all companies announcing their earnings as a list of
+tuples for January 26, 2011.

-For some symbols we retrieve high-frequency data.
-Minute level tick
+For symbols for which we have high-frequency data available, minute level tick
 data for a symbol and specific day can be accessed with,

 ```